 If you’re a parent, you might consider starting a 529 plan for generational wealth transfer purposes in addition to paying for your child’s education.
 Even if you are not a parent yet, you should consider opening up a 529 plan.
+You can open the 529 plan in your name and change the beneficiary later.

 There’s a decent chance the estate tax threshold will eventually come down from its current all-time high of $11.7 million per person.
 Further, the number of millionaires in the world is expected to continue growing.